-Full-time employees who are benefits-eligible are automatically enrolled in health insurance, which includes \$5,000 of Basic Term Life Insurance and \$5,000 of Accidental Death & Dismemberment (AD&D) coverage.
-Your benefits start after you complete the waiting period unless you transfer as an employee in the GBP to another GBP entity, with no break in coverage.
-The state pays the full cost of the health premium for eligible full-time employees and half of the cost for their eligible dependents (your eligible spouse or child-see the New Employee Benefits Guide for a complete list of eligible dependents).
+Full-time employees who are eligible for benefits are automatically enrolled in the HealthSelect of Texas® point-of-service health plan.
+Your health insurance starts after you complete the waiting period unless you transfer as an employee in the GBP to another GBP entity, with no break in coverage.
+Within your first 60 days of employment, you can choose the Consumer Directed HealthSelectSM high-deductible health plan with health savings account.
+Both health plans include medical and prescription drug coverage.
+You also can waive GBP health insurance coverage in your first 60 days.

+The state pays the full cost of the health premium for eligible full-time employees and 50% of the full premium cost for eligible dependents (your eligible spouse and/or child(ren) - see the New Employee Benefits Guide for a complete list of eligible dependents).

 If you are a part-time employee, you will not be enrolled automatically.
 If you decide to enroll, the state pays half the cost of the health premium for eligible part-time employees and 25% for their eligible dependents.

 Health and other benefits for employees and retirees are subject to change based on available state funding.
 The Texas Legislature determines the level of funding for such benefits and has no continuing obligation to provide those benefits beyond each fiscal year.